 Public Health Services will consider requests from either educational institutions or students.

-Interested MPH candidates must submit a cover letter and curriculum vitae (CV).
+Interested candidates must submit a cover letter and curriculum vitae (CV).
 Both cover letter and CV must be saved as one document in PDF format.
 Due to the high volume of requests and interest, candidates must identify which project they are most interested in.

 Submissions received after this time will not be considered.
 A link to submit cover letter and CV is provided for each project listed under current project listing.

 *A current affiliation agreement with your educational institution must be in place before accepting your request.

 Steps to apply for an unpaid student placement opportunity with Hamilton PHS are as follows:

 Complete and submit your cover letter and CV as outlined above.